melaniehoff/Peer-to-Peer-Folder-Poetry/two-day-workshop.md

 **Word** | **Notes**
 --- | ---
 Folder Poetry| The practice of using the structure of computer folder organization as a new kind of [poetic form](https://en.wikipedia.org/wiki/Poetry#Forms) like the [haiku](https://en.wikipedia.org/wiki/Haiku) or [iambic pentameter](https://en.wikipedia.org/wiki/Iambic_pentameter).
-By naming and nesting folders and files, we can create unfolding narratives, rhythmic prose, and choose-your-own-adventure poetry. terminal | A desktop application to control and make changes to your operating system by typing text commands.
+By naming and nesting folders and files, we can create unfolding narratives, rhythmic prose, and choose-your-own-adventure poetry. terminal | An application to control and make changes to your operating system by typing text commands.
 In this class we'll use the terminal to create folder poetry. terminal commands | text commands to control your computer when entered into a command prompt like the terminal.
 The commands we'll learn will be in a language called Bash.
 Bash | is the programming language we use in the terminal, often one line at a time, but we can also put Bash code in a file and run that file.
 Peer-to-Peer | Peer-to-peer computing is a way to make distributed networks in which each computer can act as a server for the others, allowing shared access to files without the need for a central server.